 Most users may renew materials that are on loan an unlimited number of times, up to a maximum loan period of one year.
 Users may renew library materials, assuming that the user’s library account remains in good standing, the materials have not been requested by another user or department, and that the materials have not reached the maximum loan period.

 With the exception of Reserves materials, users may return library materials at any library location or remote drop box.
 Materials returned to a remote drop box may take several additional days to be received by the library.
 Users may also return materials by a mail service that provides tracking (ex., UPS, FedEx).
 The UC Davis Library does not assume any risk for materials returned by mail or returned to another UC campus.
 Materials are not considered returned until received and checked in at a UC Davis Library location.
 Materials not received by their due date may be subject to billing; user privileges may be suspended if materials are not returned on time.
+Therefore, users who will be away from their mailing address for a week or more are advised to return library materials or make arrangements to ensure their prompt return as necessary.

 To maximize access to resources, all materials are subject to immediate recall if needed by another user or library unit.
 UC students, faculty and staff may recall materials that are checked out to another user.